williaz/TechRefresher/Core_Spring.md

   - property expression: And Or
   - comparison opt: LessThan, GreaterThans, Between, like
   - orderer: OrderBy, Asc, desc
-- Spring Data allows for four verbs in the method name: get, read, find, and count.
+- Spring Data allows for four verbs in the method name: **get, read, find, and count**.
 - parameter names are irrelevant, but they must be ordered to match up with the method name’s comparators